Cosmological Perturbation Theory With Background Anisotropic Curvature: Cosmological perturbations

 Due to our choice of coordinates, the label $m$ is always discrete, though with a range dependent upon the curvature of the surface, whilst $k$ may be continuous or discrete depending upon the curvature of the surface In the continuous case the summation over $k$ must be replaced by an integration with appropriate measure.
 For instance, for $K>0$, the functions are the spherical harmonics $Y^{l}_{m}$, and the eigenvalues $kk^{*}$ are equal to $|K|l(l+1)$.
 See Appendix...for discussion of the corresponding functions in the open and flat case.

 Similarly, a vector field $y_{a}(t,z,x^{b})$ (i.e. a two component vector field existing on surfaces of constant $(t,z)$) may be decomposed as follows:

 Where we have now introduced the differential operator operator $\bar{\nabla}_{a}\equiv \epsilon_{a}^{\phantom{a}b}\nabla_{b}$ where $\epsilon_{ab}$ is the volume form on the co-moving 2-surface.
 The labels $P$ and $A$ refer to polar and axial terms respectively.
-It may be checked that $\nabla_{a}{\cal E}^{k}_{m}(x^{b})$ and $\bar{\nabla}_{a}{\cal E}^{k}_{m}(x^{b})$ are \emph{eigenvectors} of the Laplace-Beltrami operator on the comoving 2-surface.
+It may be checked that $\nabla_{a}{\mathcal E}^{k}_{m}(x^{b})$ and $\bar{\nabla}_{a}{\mathcal E}^{k}_{m}(x^{b})$ are \emph{eigenvectors} of the Laplace-Beltrami operator on the comoving 2-surface.

 We shall find that, much as scalar, vector, and tensor modes evolve independently of one another in the FRW case, the polar and axial modes evolve independently for small perturbations around the metric (\ref{back}).
+Finally a symmetric tensor field $y_{ab}(t,z,x^{c})$ existing on the 2-surface may be decomposed as follows: